-Before You Buy Anything
+Before You Buy an Antenna

 If you got a lot of green channels, congratulations!
 You should be able to use a simple non-amplified indoor antenna and get most of those channels, if not more!
 Check out my recommended indoor antennas below.

-If you didn’t get any green channels, and just got yellow or orange ones, you probably need an outdoor antenna (in your roof or attic), possibly with amplifier.
+If you didn’t get any green channels, and just got yellow or orange ones, you probably need an outdoor antenna (in your roof or attic), possibly with an amplifier.
 Skip ahead to my recommended outdoor antennas.

 If you have an old tube-type of TV, you’ll need a converter box in order to use an antenna.
 Read about my suggested converter boxes here.